“I pay all my own bills… I want to choose the man. I do not permit men to choose me.” – Zsa Zsa Gàbor, Hungarian-American actress and socialite.

 Let’s look at another good thing that comes out of a woman proposing to her man.
 There is tremendous pressure on a man to make things perfect when he plans to propose to the girl of his dreams.
 With our whole lives being lived out on social media, the pressure to create that ‘unique’ wedding proposal has reached nerve wracking proportions.
 So when the woman proposes to the man, in a single second she takes the load off his shoulder.
 Isn’t it understandable if he feels grateful and happy?

 Related reading: I proposed to him for I knew I could make this relationship work

 On the other hand, when a woman proposes to a man, it can be construed as a full-frontal attack on one of the last bastions of manhood.
 If seen in that light, it would be no surprise if he feels embarrassed and emasculated, often in equal degrees; twice as much if proposed to in a public place with lot of witnesses.
 There is also a real chance of the woman being seen as pushy.
 Not the hoped-for ending to a most romantic endeavour.

 When a woman pops the question, a man could feel cornered and forced to answer.
-It makes him experience feelings of helplessness and serious loss of control.
+It makes him feel as though he is helpless and lacking control.
 It leads to resentment towards the woman.
 Not an emotion you want to elicit when you are asking him to marry you.

-When a woman proposes to her man the last thing she expects is an instant fall from grace.
-From being his “dearest woman” to being perceived as a “desperate woman” is, I would say, quite a rushed and reactionary judgment.
-The words "desperate" and "woman", when put together, scare men everywhere.
+When a woman proposes to her man, the last thing she expects is an instant fall from grace.
+From being his ‘dearest woman’ to being perceived as a ‘desperate woman’ is, I would say, quite a rushed and reactionary judgement.
+The words ‘desperate’ and ‘woman’, when put together, scare men everywhere.
 When that happens, chances are, he will disappear for good before she can count to ten.
 And to make matters worse, self-doubt could raise its ugly head in her mind.